 "I have had the privilege of staying and traveling with Jason Carnes for the past seven years.
 Jason is the most caring guy I know!
 His specialty is traveling the country and stopping at every BMX fun spot along the way.
 Jason has been doing this for longer than most of us have been alive and is therefore very diligent when it comes to organization and safety.
 You will laugh more than ever and learn more than you would believe.
 I cant wait to jump on board the Berm Academy bus soon."

-Name: Priscilla Andréia Stevaux Carnaval Number in Rio: #93 Country: Brazil Result: 16th
+Name: Luis Brethauer Number in Rio: 572 Country: Germany Result: 15th

 "The important thing in the Olympic Games is not to win, but to take part; the important thing in Life is not triumph, but the struggle; the essential thing is not to have conquered but to have fought well."